 Unfortunately, this utopian vision of home care isn’t likely to be the reality anytime soon.

 Across the United States, recruiting and hiring caregivers is one of the greatest challenges that most home care agencies face.
-In the 2018 Home Care Benchmarking Study, agencies identified caregiver shortages as their top threat, far ahead of other threats including caregiver turnover, growing competition, and increasing minimum wages.
+In the Home Care Benchmarking Study, agencies consistently identify caregiver shortages as their top threat, far ahead of other threats including rising competition and increasing minimum wages.

 The current industry growth lets caregivers have their pick of which agency to work for, and a strong job seeker’s market means you’re also competing for employees with fast food chains, retail companies, and massive companies like Amazon and Walmart.

 The problem isn’t going away anytime soon.
 The US Census Bureau estimates that by 2030, seniors will outnumber children for the first time in US history—foreshadowing a massive future need for more caregivers.

 Fortunately, there’s a lot you can do.
 Successful caregiver recruiting isn’t so much about doing one big thing really well; it’s about looking at the different pieces of the caregiver hiring process, understanding how they fit together, and doing what you can to create a competitive advantage within each piece of the overall process.

 Data from 2,000+ home care agencies and over a decade of experience helping home care agencies overcome roadblocks like these have given us a lot insight into hiring caregivers.
 Here’s what you can do to hire more caregivers, hire better caregivers, and hire caregivers who will stick around.

 3 Important Questions to Ask Before You Start Hiring Caregivers

 Do you view caregivers as assets or commodities?

 Before we dive into the various caregiver recruiting sources out there, we need to address the first place where agencies go wrong in hiring caregivers.